MENUMENU

 The Work of the Church is Worship.

 WHAT are the Main Ingredients of Worship?
-Perhaps we can narrow it down to glorify and praise:
+Perhaps we can narrow it down to this: to glorify and to praise:

 “I will raise You up high, Elohim, Lord King; And I will bless Your name on bended knee forever and ever.
 Every day I will kneel down in adoration, and I will rave about Your name forever and ever, celebrating You to the point of looking foolish!
 Great is the Lord Yahweh, and highly to be praised, raising our arms with loud jubilation!
 His greatness is unsearchable, beyond discovery.
 One generation shall loudly exult You in praise to another, and shall boldly stand in the front of the line to declare Your mighty acts.
 On the glorious splendor of Your majesty, and on Your wonderful works, I will quietly utter my meditations.”
 (Psalm 145:1-4, Praise-Words by David).